Last updated June 2026

 What is the Manawatū Estuary good for?

-How long does Foxton take to visit?
+How long does a Foxton visit take?

 Is there food in Foxton?